lpatmo/git-training-notes/README.md

 6. `git commit . -m "first commit!"` First commit of all the files!
 7. Go to github.com, log in, and manually create a new repository by clicking on a button.
 8. DO NOT hit the checkbox to initiate a README.
 Do pay attention to the last two lines on the page, though.
-9. Copy/paste the last two lines in to your terminal.
+9. Copy/paste the last two lines into your terminal.
 For example:
 ```
 git remote add origin https://github.com/USERNAME/new_website.git
 git push -u origin master
 ```
+Note that `git push -u origin master` does two things: 1) it pushes up; 2) `-u` sets the default to be upstream.
+If you don't have `-u`, the next time you push, you'd have to type `git push -u origin master` again instead of just `git push`.
 10. `git status`
 11. `git push`
 12. If you refresh the page you created on github.com, you should see it change to reflect the file(s) you just pushed up.